tyler-dane/cheatsheets/vim-cheatsheet.md

 # VIM CHEATSHEET
-Use these commands from inside a `vim` session.
+- Use these commands from inside a `vim` session.
-To open a test vim session, run this from the command-line: `vim ~/test-vim.sh`
+    - To open a test vim session, run this from the command-line: `vim ~/test-vim.sh`
+- Text inside `{}` is swappable with the adjacent characters

 ### Getting Help